Should I stop my marketing due to coronavirus?

+Should we be stopping our marketing now due to Coronavirus or increasing it?
 Coronavirus has a lot to answer for; it has closed businesses, caused the loss of many jobs, quarantined us, and left us all wondering what’s next, even more so now with the media all talking of the potential second wave.
 No-one seems to know what will happen next – a sharp uptick in the economy, or even the worst recession ever.
 No wonder there is a great deal of fear and trepidation about!

 As a result, many businesses are finding ways to reduce costs, and often, the first budget to be cut when times are tough is marketing.
 But, at times like this marketing is really really an essential spend.
 Now is the time to spend on marketing.

 The time to market your business is now.
 Now is the time to reach and engage with more members of your target audience than ever before.
 Here’s why and how.

 1 – Doing business without marketing is like winking at a girl in the dark

 You might know what you are doing, but no one else does!
 Sales and marketing drives business stability as well as business growth, and without it your business will sooner or later grind to a snails pace, or even a halt.
 You need to be visible, and you need your target market to know that you are still open for business, even if you are operating differently.